 Let’s go back now to my original question – what is it that mindfulness in the West and positive psychology have in common?
 My answer might be clearer now – they have very little overlap because almost all of the mindfulness programmes do not have the same goals as positive psychology.

 Mindfulness is an incredible tool for positive growth and we could consciously harness it to increase our experience of positive emotions, passion, strengths, meaning, hope, compassion, autonomy, and other positive psychology variables.
 We already have a number of new programmes which aim precisely to do that: Ryan Niemeic, for example, created the Mindfulness-Based Strengths Programme (MBSP) and Kirstin Neff devised the Mindful Self-Compassion programme.
 I have attempted to expand that meeting point between mindfulness and positive psychology by creating the Positive Mindfulness Programme (PMP).

 The PMP runs online for 4 weeks and includes 8 sessions that combine mindfulness with:

 - Positive relations with others

 Each of these sessions includes background information, a daily meditation, and other activities.
-The PMP has now been released on Happify – if you wish to explore and experience the programme you can click here.
-You can register for free on the website, and thereafter you will be taken directly to the Positive Mindfulness Programme.
+If you wish to explore and experience the programme you can do so on this link.

 Positive psychology truly made us re-think the topics which we focus on in psychology, and the same process is now required for mindfulness.
 Our task within positive psychology is to transform mindfulness research and applications from deficit-focused mindfulness programs to flourishing-focused ones.
 We would then be able to move deeper into the incredible depth and gifts offered by mindfulness.